 Sol Steinberg, Founding Principal, OTC Partners

 It is very difficult for end users to change existing behaviour.
 Just because there's a better mousetrap or a better way to gain a certain type of exposure it doesn't necessarily mean that the end users will fully migrate to the new way.
 Financial market participants are accustomed to doing a trade the way they did it yesterday.
 If a trade was relatively successful, they will continue to prefer their existing behaviour rather than look at new and potentially more cost effective alternatives.
-Ultimately a generational shift and a new presence in the financial markets is the only way that we are going to have a wholesale replacement for the exposures that we are getting in the OTC market.
+Ultimately a generational shift and a new presence in the financial markets is the only way that we are going to have a wholesale replacement for the exposures that we are getting in the OTC derivatives market.

 Exchange traded derivatives have been relatively successful; the functionality features and ease of use of these products are exceptional and the liquidity is still gathering in certain pools to support these products.
 Nonetheless it is going to take more behavioural changes for these products to ever potentially surpass the OTC suite.
 When we do have that generational shift, I predict that these products will surpass the OTC suite but we are talking many years from now.